-We recognise that SEN includes learning and mental health difficulties, emotional, social, sensory impairments, language disorders and physical disability.
+We recognise that SEND includes learning and mental health difficulties, emotional, social, sensory impairments, language disorders and physical disability.
 Children with educational special needs are identified through observation and ongoing assessment.

-For our School Information Report, please click here.
+For our School SEN Information Report, please click here SEND Information Report

 Equality at Pakeman